mastodon/documentation/content/en/spec/microformats.md

 ---
 title: Microformats
-description: An open data format using CSS classes to structure your already-existing HTML.
+summary: An open data format using CSS classes to structure your already-existing HTML.
 menu:
   docs:
     weight: 40